 “What some people are saying, once you reach around 98 per cent accuracy, that’s where the technology essentially skyrockets — you no longer find yourself repeating or find it clunky to use,” says Long.

 “It may still seem a little gimmicky at this stage.
 AI is still quite systemic, in terms of how it responds to things, but then it becomes more like a person.”

 By some reports, it already has.
 Digital expert Mary Meeker, who doubles as a famous venture capitalist, released her much-awaited annual internet trends report at the end of May.

 In that, she claimed the Google machine learning word accuracy measure was at 95 per cent — a level labelled as the “threshold for human accuracy”.

 The future is already here.
 We just need to learn how to integrate it.
-And Integrate is helping drive that charge, cultivating the ultimate experience for AV and IT professionals in Australia, INTEGRATE 22,24 Aug, ICC Sydney.
-You can also hear from Mitchell Long himself in his dedicated session, “Navigating the voice first revolution” – click here for more education information.
+And Integrate is helping drive that charge, cultivating the ultimate experience for AV and IT professionals in Australia, INTEGRATE 27 – 29 Aug 2019, MCEC.
+Interested in taking part in the 2019 evet – click here.